Novak Biddle Venture Partners

 Series B in 2011

-Shoeboxed Inc. is a company that provides software solutions for digitizing and managing receipts, business cards, bills, and other documents.
-Founded in 2006 and headquartered in Durham, North Carolina, with an additional office in Sydney, Australia, Shoeboxed serves over one million users globally.
-Its main product is a receipt and e-receipt organization tool that simplifies expense management for both consumers and businesses.
-The software scans receipts and business cards, transforming them into categorized, IRS-accepted archives of secure online data.
-Shoeboxed offers a free plan along with premium options that include a prepaid mail-in service for physical receipts.
-Users can upload receipts via mobile apps, desktop uploaders, or email.
-The company's solutions assist users with tax preparation, reimbursements, expense reports, budgeting, bookkeeping, and contact management.
-Shoeboxed operates as a subsidiary of Earth Class Mail, Inc.
+Shoeboxed Inc. is a software company that specializes in digitizing and managing receipts, business cards, bills, and other documents for users around the globe.
+Founded in 2006 and headquartered in Durham, North Carolina, with an additional office in Sydney, Australia, Shoeboxed has established itself as a leader in receipt organization, serving over one million users.
+The company's platform scans receipts and business cards, converting them into organized, human-verified digital data, which facilitates tasks such as tax return preparation, reimbursements, expense reporting, and bookkeeping.
+Shoeboxed offers a free plan alongside premium options that include a prepaid mail-in service for physical receipts.
+Users can upload receipts via mobile apps, desktop uploaders, web clippers, or email.
+As a subsidiary of Earth Class Mail, Shoeboxed continues to simplify expense management for both consumers and businesses.

 AddThis